openframeworks/ofSite/_documentation/application/ofAppEGLWindow.markdown

 _inlined_description: _

-this is the thread run function
+The thread's run function.

-you need to overide this in your derived class and implement your thread stuff inside

-if you do not have a loop inside this function, it will run once then exit
+Users must overide this in your their derived class and then implement their threaded activity inside the loop.
+If the the users's threadedFunction does not have a loop, the contents of the threadedFunction will be executed once and the thread will then exit.

-if you want the thread to run until you signal it to stop, use a while loop inside that checks if the thread is should keep running:

-void myClass::threadedFunction(){ // start

-while(isThreadRunning()){
+For tasks that must be repeated, the user can use a while loop that will run repeatedly until the thread's threadRunning is set to false via the stopThread() method. void MyThreadedClass::threadedFunction()
+{
+    // Start the loop and continue until
+    // isThreadRunning() returns false.
+    while(isThreadRunning())
+    {
+        // Do activity repeatedly here:

+        // int j = 1 + 1;

+        // This while loop will run as fast as it possibly
+        // can, consuming as much processor speed as it can.
+        // To help the processor stay cool, users are
+        // encouraged to let the while loop sleep via the
+        // sleep() method, or call the yield() method to let
+        // other threads have a turn.
+See the sleep() and
+        // yield() methods for more information.

-    // do stuff
+        // sleep(100);
     }

-// done